choutkamartin/next-payload-monorepo-docker/README.md

 What import alias would you like to configure: none
 ```

+## Initialize root package.json
-After Next.js finishes with the installation, we will init package.json at the root folder.
+After Next.js finishes the installation, we will init package.json at the root folder.
 Therefore run `yarn init`.
 ```
 Name: any you wish
 Version: any you wish